 Lawyers reading this may also wonder how they will be affected.
 The speed and efficiency of the indelibly legally binding smart contracts may render the more administrative aspects of the profession obsolete.
 Should blockchain gain the traction that its proponents imagine, there is an argument that the lawyers of the future would perhaps take on more of a supervisory role – monitoring compliance, analysing intellectually demanding points of law, dealing with the more face-to-face side of the conveyancing process for example.

 Inevitably, legal structures will also need to adapt particularly around questions of data protection and security.
 In the UK, beyond compliance with anti-money laundering regulations, today there are very few government regulations and laws surrounding the use of blockchain.
-A number bodies from the Law Society to the Financial Conduct Authority will have to ascertain how blockchain transactions are monitored.
+Bodies such as the Law Society and the Financial Conduct Authority will have to ascertain how blockchain transactions are monitored.
 The FCA is adopting a “wait and see” approach, although has reportedly been communicating with regulators in other jurisdictions.

 This post has merely touched on a topic that looks set to gain significant traction and debate in the coming years.
 As blockchain inevitably continues to mature, it will certainly be interesting to watch how its adoption into the property industry takes shape.